Back to Blogarticle

 Without a strong intermediary layer, policies remain declarative rather than operational.
 IP systems struggle to translate ownership into economic value.
 Trade and investment frameworks fail to reach creative enterprises in meaningful ways.
 Ecosystems become fragmented, reactive, and difficult to scale.

-What is often interpreted as a policy failure is, more accurately, a failure of system coordination and delivery.
+What is often interpreted as policy failure is, more accurately, a failure of coordination, orchestration, and delivery.

 The Shift: Integrating the Missing Layer